 7. Heaviness

-While weight may play a role, heaviness in tango is more often a technical issue.
-Beginners frequently rely on their arms and hands to move, making the dance feel cumbersome.
-A light follower maintains her own balance, surrenders to the lead, and dances in harmony without clinging or resisting.
-Women with a good sense of balance and is light in dancing are much sought after by men.
+While body weight may play a role, heaviness in tango is more often a matter of poor technique.
+Beginners tend to hesitate, cling to their partner for support, or even resist and wrestle through movements—making them feel heavy.
+Women must learn to relax, maintain their own balance, respond to the lead without hesitation, and move in harmony without clinging or resisting.
+A woman who is well-balanced and dances lightly is highly sought after by men.
 (See Issues on Balance and Lightness in Dance.)

 Tango is danced through feeling.
 The man relies on sensation to know where his partner's axis is,whether she has switched feet, completed a hip rotation, or finished an embellishment.
 This allows him to decide how to lead the next step.
 If he cannot feel her, it's easy for him to give a conflicting lead.
 If she cannot feel him, it's easy for her to follow incorrectly—failing to do the cruzada, failing to change weight when necessary, or adding a step when she shouldn't.
 Women experiencing such challenges need to improve their embrace and connection, enabling the man to feel them and allowing themselves to be more sensitive to his lead (see Why Women Fail to Do Cruzada).